simphotonics/generic_enum/README.md

 used to initalize other *constants*, *final variables*, or as *parameters* or *default parameters* in constructors and functions.

-To sample class `ScannerSettings` (defined below) illustrates the use of a generic enum.
+The sample class `ScannerSettings` (defined below) illustrates the use of a generic enum.

 The `value` of generic enums can be accessed directly using dot notation (like in the initializer statement below).